Do I Need a Probate Solicitor?

-With our Probate Complete Service, we take full responsibility for getting the Grant of Probate and dealing with all the legal, tax (excluding VAT), property and Estate Administration affairs.
+With our Probate Complete Service, we take full responsibility for getting the Grant of Probate and dealing with the legal, tax (excluding VAT), property and Estate Administration affairs.

-Probate Complete Service also includes a free initial face to face meeting with a local Probate Consultant in your home or another location of your choice (in England or Wales).
+- A free initial face to face meeting with a local Probate Consultant in your home or another location of your choice (in England or Wales).

-Complete on-going customer support from start to finish.
+- Complete on-going customer support from start to finish.

-We can also settle the cost of a Co-op Funeralcare funeral* and reimburse any deposit paid, as soon as you have instructed us to represent you.
+- We can also settle the cost of a Co-op Funeralcare funeral* and reimburse any deposit paid, as soon as you have instructed us to represent you.

-* Providing that the estate owns assets that can be liquidated.
+* Providing that the Estate owns assets that can be liquidated.